yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/locality-optimized-geo-partition.md

 Data residency laws (such as the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)) require data about a nation's citizens or residents to be collected, processed, and/or stored inside the country.
 Multi-national businesses must operate under local data regulations that dictate how the data of a nation's residents must be stored inside its borders.
 Re-architecting your storage layer and applications to support these regulations could be a very daunting task.
 Let us see how you can accomplish this with ease in YugabyteDB.

-You would want to have data of users from different countries (for example, US, Germany, India) in the same table, but just store the rows in their regions to comply with the country's data-protection laws, or to reduce latency for the users in those countries.
-Something similar to the illustration below.
+You would want to have data of users from different countries (for example, US, Germany, India) in the same table, but just store the rows in their regions to comply with the country's data-protection laws, or to reduce latency for the users in those countries similar to the following illustration.

 {{<tip>}}
 Application instances are active in all regions, do consistent reads, and data is partitioned but applications operate on the entire dataset.